javascript-tutorial/en.javascript.info/1-js/02-first-steps/15-function-expressions-arrows/article.md

 ## Summary

 - Functions are values.
 They can be assigned, copied or declared in any place of the code.
-- If the function is declared as a separate statement, in the main code flow -- that's called a Function Declaration.
+- If the function is declared as a separate statement, in the main code flow -- that's called "Function Declaration".
-- If the function is created as a part of an expression -- it's a Function Expression.
+- If the function is created as a part of an expression -- it's "Function Expression".
 - Function Declarations are processed before the code block is executed.
 They are visible everywhere in the block.
 - Function Expressions are created when the execution flow reaches them.
-- Function Expressions allow to specify an optional name for internal needs (Named Function Expression).

-In most cases Function Declaration is preferable, because it is visible prior to the declaration itself.
+In most cases when we need to declare a function, Function Declaration is preferable, because it is visible prior to the declaration itself.
+That gives more flexibility in code organization.
 And is usually more readable.

 So we should use Function Expression only when Function Declaration does not fit the task.
 We've seen a couple of examples of that in the chapter.
 And will see more in the future.

 Arrow functions are handy for one-liners.
 The come in two flavors:

-1. Without figure brackets: `(...args) => expression` -- returns the evaluated `expression`.
-The right side must be a single expression.
+1. Without figure brackets: `(...args) => expression` -- the right side is an expression: the function evaluates it and returns the result.
-2. With figure brackets: `(...args) => { body }` -- they need an explicit `return` statement to return something, but can be more complex and contain multiple statements.
+2. With figure brackets: `(...args) => { body }` -- brackets allow to write multiple statements inside the function, but we need an explicit `return` to return something.